 2. Design of the Transom Saver

-Material is not the only factor that affects the strength of transom saver, the design also plays a vital role.
-You would usually find two types of transom savers one with straight design and other with relatively bent one.
+Material is not the only factor that affects the strength of the transom saver, the design also plays a vital role.
+You would usually find two types of transom savers one with a straight design and the other with a relatively bent one.

 3. Type of Head